syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/combo-box/virtual-scroll.md

 When fetching data from the data source, the [actionBegin](https://help.syncfusion.com/cr/aspnetcore-js2/syncfusion.ej2.dropdowns.combobox.html#Syncfusion_EJ2_DropDowns_ComboBox_ActionBegin) event is triggered before data retrieval begins.
 Then, the [actionComplete](https://help.syncfusion.com/cr/aspnetcore-js2/syncfusion.ej2.dropdowns.combobox.html#Syncfusion_EJ2_DropDowns_ComboBox_ActionComplete) event is triggered once the data is successfully fetched.

 Furthermore, Incremental Search is supported with virtualization in the Combobox component.
-When a key is typed, the focus is moved to the respective element in the popup list.
+When a key is typed, the focus is moved to the respective element in the open popup state.
+In the closed popup state, the popup opens, and focus is moved to the respective element in the popup list based on the typed key.
 The Incremental Search functionality is well-suited for scenarios involving remote data binding.

-When the enableVirtualization property is enabled, the bound action begin event level or action complete event level does not make a request based on the 'skip' and 'take' properties of the Query parameter.
-Instead, this process is internally managed and calculated based on certain dimensions with respect to the popup height.
-Virtualization is then performed using the 'skip' and 'take' properties of the Query parameter, determined by the popup height of the component.
+When the enableVirtualization property is enabled, the `skip` and `take` properties provided by the user within the Query class at the initial state or during the `actionBegin` or `actionComplete` events will not be considered, since it is internally managed and calculated based on certain dimensions with respect to the popup height.

 ## Binding local data